 Special topics are selected from current problems in political sciences.
 Topics vary from term to term.
 May be repeated for credit for a maximum of six term hours.
 Three hours of seminar.

 PSYCHOLOGY

 PSYC 152: Introduction to Psychology

 An introductory survey course that introduces students to the basic concepts and science of psychology.
 Three hours of lecture or equivalent.
+[LCCN: CPSY 2013/Introduction to Psychology]

 PSYC 206: Educational Psychology